Pyrree/PokeMMO-Utility/README.md

 * EV training information
 * Searchable list of items, with data such as where to get them and what they do.
 * Searchable list of Moves/TMs, with moves data and information about cost and where they are located.

+Features that I might add, depends on difficulty
+* Team builder, easily see what strengths and weaknesses your team has.
+* Check for updates to the software and updates for the data.